 These three results give the piezoelectric transducer a high stability, wide dynamic range, good temperature stability, good linearity, and low hysteresis.

-The output terminal of the charge amplifier can then connect to an analog-to-digital and signal processing component, or to a voltage meter.
+The output terminal of the charge amplifier can then connect to an analog-to-digital and signal processing component; or it can connect to a voltage meter.

 Important Transducer Characteristics

 A manufacturer’s datasheet for piezoelectric sensors should give values for the following characteristics.
 They provide more information for an installation process.